Tom Pittman (actor): Career

 Pittman was born Jerry Lee Alten in Phoenix, Arizona.
 His father was television and radio actor Frank Alten.
 Pittman began his career in acting in 1956 with a guest starring role on Science Fiction Theatre.
 He made his film debut that same year in D-Day the Sixth of June.

 Pittman went on to roles in numerous television Westerns including Gunsmoke (playing “Jimmy McQueen” a young affable yet smart herder who seeks revenge on a career horse-thief in the 1956 S1E32 entitled “Dutch George” and in 1957 as “Budge Grilk”, a psychotic step-son in S3E5’s “Potato Road”), Cheyenne, Have Gun – Will Travel, The Restless Gun, and Cimarron City.

-He also appeared in the 1957 drama The Young Stranger (1957) and the musical comedy Bernardine (1957).
+In films, Pittman appeared in the 1957 drama The Young Stranger (1957) and the musical comedy Bernardine (1957).
+He had a prominent supporting role in the western The Proud Rebel, playing the son of the villain (portrayed by Dean Jagger) who eventually gives up revenge.
 His final two roles were in the films Verboten! and High School Big Shot, both released in 1959, the year following his death.